mobile app bar

 Nov 25, 2024; Inglewood, California, USA; Ryan Clark on the ESPN Monday Night Football Countdown set before the game between the Baltimore Ravens and the Los Angeles Chargers at SoFi Stadium.

-The length of the average NFL career is just 3.3 years, one of the lowest in all of professional sports.
-Former Pittsburgh Steeler and Super Bowl champion, Ryan Clark, played for a total of 13 seasons.
+The length of an average NFL career is just 3.3 years, one of the lowest across professional sports.
+Former Pittsburgh Steeler and Super Bowl champion, Ryan Clark, played for 13 long seasons.
+Even longer, 18 years, if we consider his college stint with LSU.
+That, he thinks, might have something to do with why he’s not a great dancer.

-“I’m not Chris Brown… I’m not pop locking, I can’t Krump… I can’t do all that.
-There is a rigidness to my body that football has created that I am no longer what I used to be.”
+“I’m not Chris Brown… I’m not pop-locking, I can’t krump… I can’t do all that.
+There is a rigidness to my body that football has created that I am no longer what I used to be,” said Clark.

-Speaking of Chris Brown, the Miami Dolphins’ dynamic receiving threat, Tyreek Hill, once managed to pull off a tribute to one of the popstars most recognized films, Stomp the Yard.
+Speaking of Chris Brown, the Miami Dolphins’ dynamic receiving threat, Tyreek Hill, once managed to pull off a tribute to one of the pop star’s most recognized musicals, Stomp the Yard.
 Hill’s celebrations are just as iconic as the plays he’s made throughout his career, proving that the league is home to some of the world’s best athletes and the best dancers.

 Likewise, there’s certainly plenty of spry left in Justin Jefferson’s step.
-The NFL’s premiere wide receiver has been dancing in opposing end zones for five years now, with his “Griddy” touchdown dance being one of the most recognizable celebrations in NFL history.
+The NFL’s premier wide receiver has been dancing in opposing end zones for five years now, with his “Griddy” touchdown dance being one of the most recognizable celebrations in football history.

-Xavier Worthy is set to bring his dance moves to the biggest stage in football on February 9th when the Kansas City Chiefs take on the Philadelphia Eagles for Super Bowl LIX in New Orleans, Louisiana at the Caesar’s Superdome.
+Rookie Xavier Worthy is set to bring his dance moves to the biggest stage in football on February 9 when the Kansas City Chiefs take on the Philadelphia Eagles for Super Bowl LIX in New Orleans.

 About the author